satjuh/PyAiminator/README.md

 # PyAiminator

 PyAiminator is a practice project and a demo for Tampere University of Technology course ASE-7410.
-Course is about Image based measurements.

 I approached the object detection as a concept by trying to detect character models in a classic game of Counter-Strike 1.6.
-Most of the image processing is done with opencv.
+Most of the image processing is done with OpenCV.

+The detection process is compared and evaluated using Tensorflow object detection API [link](https://github.com/tensorflow/models/tree/master/research/object_detection).

 ## Strategy:
 * Filtering and thresholding